kriskros341/RawSocketHTTPServer/README.md

 Endpoints are added to the server by .on() method.
 They are then saved in a Map that associates them with path and method.

 The middleware is a set of decorators.
-Middleware obiects must extend MiddlewareFunctor<> obiect.
+Middleware objects must extend MiddlewareFunctor<> obiect.

 ## How did I do this